-The demand side of the equation presents different limits on fiscal policy, complementing the fiscal-monetary interactions discussed here.
-In Ilzetzki, Reinhart, and Rogoff (2019, 2020b, 2022), we discuss some of the factors leading to the US dollar's global dominance, with the commensurate global demand for dollar-denominated assets.
-We also warn that this demand risks outstripping US fiscal capacity to back these assets.
-Farhi and Maggiori (2018) evaluate the factors that could shift the global economy from its current equilibrium to a multipolar system of anchor currencies.
-The US Federal intertemporal budget constraint remains a factor to consider in this analysis, but global demand-side factors intervene as well.
+(2018) evaluate the factors that could shift the global economy from its current equilibrium to a multipolar system of anchor currencies.4 The U.S. federal intertemporal budget constraint remains a factor to consider in this analysis, but global demand-side factors intervene as well.
 Bassetto and Cui (2018); Brunnermeier, Merkel and Sannikov (2022); and Jiang et al (2022) have made recent theoretical progress in considering convenience yields and liquidity consideration in the fiscal theory of the price level.
-These theories may explain why unfunded public debt has risen-and could continue to rise-for time to come.
+These theories may explain why unfunded public debt has risen-and could continue to rise-for some time to come.